Ion Mix Can Invert Centrifugal Confinement

 One possibility is to use proton ``doping" (as in the example in Fig.~\ref{fig:protonScreening}) to improve the confinement of another species in a well, then to use end-cells to prevent the protons themselves from becoming a serious loss channel.
 This strategy appears to be quite broadly applicable, so long as the application can tolerate the presence of a small population of protons.

 Another possibility is to use partially ionized species in the end-cell.
 For partially ionized species, the charge-to-mass ratio can be very small, so an end-cell populated by a partially ionized species can in principle produce a very strong barrier.
 For higher-temperature applications, there is the challenge of how to maintain a lower ionization state (and the radiative losses normally associated with partially ionized species like tungsten in high-temperature plasmas).
 A degree of thermal isolation between the main cell and the end-cells naturally arises if the end-cells produce potential barriers to repel main-cell ions, but the limits on how easily a temperature difference might be maintained are left as an open question.
 The ``thermal barrier" concept for the end-cells of conventional (non-centrifugal) mirrors does rely on maintaining a temperature difference between end-cell and main-cell, and least for the electron population \cite{Baldwin1979, Post1987}.
 However, it is substantially easier to maintain a difference in electron temperatures than in ion temperatures.
+Of course, in the limit of very low barrier species charge-to-mass ratio, it would be important to maintain a large enough magnetic field in the end-cells to maintain perpendicular confinement.

 \textit{Discussion.} Surprising and unexplored phenomena occur in centrifugal traps with mixtures of ion species.
 Changing the ion composition can cause different species to mix or demix in different parts of the trap.
 For any given species, it can also improve or degrade the trap's confinement properties, even to the point that a centrifugal well can invert to become a barrier.